fuentesigma/lion/README.md

 #### **Declaration of Confidentiality**

 This manuscript is provided on a confidential basis and is the property of Jesús Fuentes.
-The recipient acknowledges that this manuscript is confidential and promises not to disclose, copy, or distribute any part of this manuscript without the express written permission of the author(s).
+The recipient acknowledges that this manuscript is confidential and promises not to disclose, copy, or distribute any part of this manuscript without the express written permission of the author.

 #### **Purpose of Sharing**